 Using the Magic Button

 Generating a Magic Button is as simple.
-The trigger can be found under WordPress > User clicks a magic button (for any Logged-in recipe; the Magic Button isn’t supported in Anonymous recipes as Automator would not know who clicked the button):
+The trigger can be found under Automator > User clicks a magic button (for any Logged-in recipe; the Magic Button isn’t supported in Recipes for Everyone since Automator would not know who clicked the button):

 The trigger has no options.
 It simply provides a shortcode that can be placed wherever the button should appear:

-By default, the button label is “Go”, but that can be changed by adding a label attribute to the shortcode.
+By default, the button label is “Click here”, but that can be changed by adding a label attribute to the shortcode.
 For example, to change the label of the button in the screenshot above, you could use:

 Clicking the button will reload the page the user is on.
 That could be a confusing user experience, as there won’t be any visual confirmation that the button was clicked or the actions have been completed.
 So in the recipe containing the button, we recommend checking Redirect when recipe is completed to take the user to a page that describes what actions have been completed and suggests next steps.